alussier17/alussier_scripts/Rat_DNAm_sex_differences/Readme.md

-# Prenatal Adversity Alters the Epigenetic Profile of the Pre-frontal Cortex: Sexually Dimorphic Effects of Prenatal Alcohol Exposure and Food-related Stress
+# Prenatal Adversity Alters the Epigenetic Profile of the Prefrontal Cortex: Sexually Dimorphic Effects of Prenatal Alcohol Exposure and Food-related Stress

 ## A. Manuscript
   • Citation: